 What does the principal certifier do?

 The principal certifier will be either the council or a private certifier.

-The PCA will be either the local council or a private accredited certifier.
-The PCA is an independent authority who inspects the development at certain stages to ensure it meets legislative requirements and conditions of consent, but does not supervise or manage the work.
+The principal certifier is an independent authority that inspects the development at certain stages to ensure it meets legislative requirements and conditions of consent.
+They don't supervise or manage the work.